wenyuzhao/malloc-tutorial/Lab-5.md

 # 0. Introduction

 In this lab you will build a malloc implementation from scratch.
-We will start from building a most simple allocator, the mmap allocator, which simply indirects all the alloc and free requests to `mmap` and `munmap` calls.
+We will start from building a very simple allocator, the mmap allocator, which simply indirects all the allocation and deallocation requests to `mmap` and `munmap` calls.
 Based on the mmap allocator, we will then build a simple single freelist allocator that manages the memory ourselves.

 The header file _mymalloc.h_ in the repo provides the signature of the malloc and free functions.
-Please note here we renamed them to `my_malloc` and `my_free`, because extra difficulties would be involved if debugging a library with overrided `malloc` and `free` implementation.
+Please note here we renamed them to `my_malloc` and `my_free`, because extra difficulties would be involved if debugging a library with overridden `malloc` and `free` implementations.

 Just like `malloc` / `free`,
   * `void* my_malloc(size_t size)` is called when the user program wants to allocate some memory.
 The argument is the size (in bytes) of the allocation.
 The function should return a pointer pointing to the start of the allocated memory.
 The result start address should be **word aligned (8 bytes on 64-bit machines)**.
   * `void free(void* ptr)` is for releasing a previously allocated memory.
 The argument is the start address of the allocated memory.

+## The `size_t` type
+You may have noticed the `size_t` type being used in the function declaration of `my_malloc`.
+As you may remember from a previous (**NOTE CHECK THIS IS TRUE**) lab, the sizes of data types in C are often implementation defined.
+Imagine if an `int` could only store 16-bits of information, then we would not be able to represent the value 100,000 (and more relevantly could not allocate large arrays)!
+The C specification, hence, describes the `size_t` type in order to represent the size of any object (including arrays).
+In other words: `size_t` is defined to be "how many bytes it takes to reference any location in memory".
+Hence, the size of `size_t` is defined to be the same size as the CPU's architecture, with a 32-bit architecture having a `size_t` of 4 bytes (32-bits) and a 64-bit architecture having a `size_t` of 8 bytes (64-bits).
+The `sizeof()` operator that you have seen being used throughout returns a value of type `size_t`.

+The C specification defines another similar type: the `ptrdiff_t` type.
+This type has the same size as `size_t` but is used to represent the difference between two pointers _of the same types_.

+For more information about `size_t` and `ptrdiff_t` you can run `man size_t` or `man ptrdiff_t` in your terminals.
+Now let's get back to the lab.

 In this lab, you will be required to provide your own implementation to these two functions.
 We provide a set of tests with a testing script to check the correctness of your implementation.

-For your development, please use a linux distribution or macOS with `clang` installed.
+For your development, please use a Linux distribution or MacOS with `clang` installed.

 **Note:** Please create an empty `mymalloc.c` file in this repo.
 We will implement the allocators totally in this file.

 # 1. A mmap-based allocator

-This mmap-based allocator simply indirects the `my_malloc` and `my_free` calls to `mmap` / `munmap`.
+This mmap-based allocator simply directs the `my_malloc` and `my_free` calls to `mmap` / `munmap`.

 ## Getting started